pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Prep is meant to be kept private, but not secret.

-Private, because by _Draping the Rules in Fiction_ the World's notes will not be visible to the Players.
+Private, because by _Draping the Rules in Fiction_ the Scenarist's notes will not be visible to the Players.
 To the Protagonists, an NPC (like _Karis_, the bounty hunter from the previous example) is just a person they meet.

 But there is no need for secrecy.
-If the Players do happen to see the World's notes it won't be a big deal.
+If the Players do happen to see the Scenarist's notes it won't be a big deal.
 Knowing that Karis is a basic named NPC rather than a more fleshed-out Agent makes no difference whatsoever.
-Knowing that her Type is __Power__ rather than __Freak__, or that her main __Fate__ is about her social status rather than her love life, are more telling details, but none of them will mean anything relevant, as the World might bring them into play in ways that defy the Players' expectations.
+Knowing that her Type is __Power__ rather than __Freak__, or that her main __Fate__ is about her social status rather than her love life, are more telling details, but none of them will mean anything relevant, as the Scenarist might bring them into play in ways that defy the Players' expectations.
 Or not!
 The game won't be ruined anyway.
 Nothing of relevance will be spoiled.

 As everyone __plays to find out__, there are no future events set in stone.
-Even seeing the details of currently active Hourglasses won't be a real problem, as they simply organize __possible__ future events that the World __should have already communicated__ as being on the horizon.
+Even seeing the details of currently active Hourglasses won't be a real problem, as they simply organize __possible__ future events that the Scenarist __should have already communicated__ as being on the horizon.

 ## Creating an Agent